uswitch/journald-forwarder/README.md

 ## Building
 The easiest way is to run `packaging/docker` which will statically compile journald-forwarder to a bin folder.

+## Dev notes

+The forwarder first marshals the json into a journald.JournalEntry struct.
+Then copies the data into loggly.JournalEntry struct and finally marshals into json.
+This is done to translate the field names from journal names (e.g. ___PID) into nicer loggly names (e.g. Pid) and additionally to convert the timestamp into miliseconds.

 ## License

 journald-forwarder is released under the Apache 2.0 license.
 See the LICENSE file for details.